Geology Determines Destiny

 The American writer John McPhee made a career of writing beautifully about geology.
 "If by some fiat I had to restrict all this writing to one sentence, this is the one I would choose," he wrote.
 "The summit of Mt.
 Everest is marine limestone."

-He could just as easily been writing about the summit of Idaho's highest mountain, Mt.
+He could just as easily have been writing about the summit of Idaho's highest mountain, Mt.
 Borah.

 You don't have to travel far to realize that something momentous happened here.
-Seashells on Borah...
+Seashells on the summit of Mt.
+Borah...
 A waterfall higher than Niagara Falls...
-An underground aquifer that reveals itself at magical Thousand Springs...
+An underground aquifer the size of Lake Erie that reveals itself at magical Thousand Springs...
 Two of the world’s largest recorded floods, one in northern Idaho and one in southern Idaho...
-A “hot spot” that left a path of dead volcanoes across southern Idaho, leading right to Yellowstone National Park...
-And one of the largest batholiths in western North America, 300 miles long and 80 miles wide, in the center of the state.
+A “hot spot” that left a path of dead volcanoes across southern Idaho, leading right to Yellowstone National Park.

 And that's just scratching the surface.